 - Complete the required courses for the major listed in the catalog.

-- Submit an application for graduation to the Records Office.
+- Submit an application for graduation through Self-Service Banner.

 B. Second Bachelors Degree

 A second bachelor´s degree may be granted upon the completion of all requirements for the degree.
 These students will receive an additional degree/diploma.
 A minimum of 30 additional hours beyond those required for the first degree, as specified by the department granting the second bachelor´s degree, must be completed at Lamar University.
 Post-Baccalaureate students seeking a second bachelor's degree are not automatically considered to be core complete and may need to take some core or general education courses that serve as prerequisites for program entry or degree requirements.

 C. Multiple Majors within a Single Baccalaureate Degree

 Lamar University students may earn two or more majors within a single baccalaureate degree program provided they satisfy all academic requirements for each major.
 These students will be awarded a single degree/diploma with multiple majors listed.
 Academic requirements for second majors shall be determined by the department responsible for the second major.
 Approval of the multi-major degree plan must be obtained, in writing, from the department chair of the second major before the student applies for graduation.
 Third and subsequent majors shall follow the same procedures.
-Non-disciplinary majors such as Applied Arts and Sciences and General Studies shall not be allowed in multi-major degree programs.
+Non-disciplinary majors such as University Studies shall not be allowed in multi-major degree programs.
 Once a baccalaureate degree is conferred, additional majors may not be added to the degree.
-In situations where majors cross disciplinary or degree lines, the baccalaureate degree of the primary major shall be the degree awarded and shall dictate any specific core requirements needed.
+In situations where majors cross-disciplinary or degree lines, the baccalaureate degree of the primary major shall be the degree awarded and shall dictate any specific core requirements needed.

 In addition to the major field of study in a baccalaureate degree program, a Lamar University student may (or, if required by his or her major program, must) choose a minor field of study from those listed and described in this Catalog.
 This can only be earned as a part of a degree program, and can not be awarded independently of a degree.
 The minor will be indicated on the student´s official transcript and, with approval of the student´s department chair, two or more minors may be earned.
-All minors must consist of a minimum of 18 semester hours, nine of which must be earned in upper division (3000 & 4000) courses.
+All minors must consist of a minimum of 18 semester hours, nine of which must be earned in upper-division (3000 & 4000) courses.
 Minor field hours must be earned in a discipline other than the major field of study.
-Students must earn a grade point average in the minor field of at least a 2.00, including grades for any transfer credit applied to the minor.
-The specific requirements for each minor will be established by the department or program offering the minor and may include additional hours (total and/or upper division), specific courses and/or certain levels of academic performance.
+Students must earn a grade point average in the minor field of at least a 2.00 GPA.
+The specific requirements for each minor will be established by the department or program offering the minor and may include additional hours (total and/or upper-division), specific courses, and/or certain levels of academic performance.
 These requirements are published in the appropriate section of this catalog.
 Although not all disciplines of study at Lamar are available as minors, a minor may be offered in any discipline for which Lamar University offers an undergraduate major.
-Normally, minor course work is an appropriate subset of the major.
+Normally, minor coursework is an appropriate subset of the major.
 In certain instances, interdisciplinary minors (which must have a specified administrative home) and minors in non-major disciplines for which there are a sufficient number and offering of courses are available and are noted in this catalog.
 Following a review and recommendation from the University Curriculum Council, the Provost approves all minors and decides all disputes regarding minors.
 Questions about minors should be referred to the appropriate academic department chair or program director.